Mark Douglass Designs

 Mark believes that the next phase of the business will come from continuing to capitalise on his design strengths as well as from streamlining his business processes and marketing his niche skills, designs and products to emerging Asian markets.

-In 2016, the Victorian Government provided Mark Douglass Design with financial assistance through the Grow Your Business program to engage JDT International Consulting to review the business and develop a plan for the future.
+In 2016, the Victorian Government provided Mark Douglass Design with financial assistance to engage JDT International Consulting to review the business and develop a plan for the future.

 “The first thing our consultant did was conduct a comprehensive SWOT analysis of where our business was at,” Mark says.
 “She asked questions such as: Who were our major competitors?
 What were our strengths and weaknesses?
 What are some potential threats to profitability?”